Delleperche Joseph, CPA - Chairman

-Delle Joseph is Senior Vice President in charge of Commercial Middle Market Banking for TD Bank in South Florida.
-Delle has been with TD for 6 years.
-Delle has nearly 20 years of experience in banking, lending, accounting and financial services.
+Delle Joseph is Senior Vice President within the Corporate Banking Group for TD Bank in South Florida.
+Delle has been working in Banking and Accounting in the South Florida community for over 20 years.
+His entire professional career has been focused on helping businesses grow across all industries.
 Prior to joining TD Bank, Delle served as First Vice President for Government & Institutional Banking at SunTrust Bank.

 Ms. Elizee was formerly a legal fellow at Americans of Immigrant Justice where she handled a diverse case load.
 She handled cases dealing with immigrant victims of domestic violence and deportation issues.
 Ms. Elizee is currently very active in the community.
 She is an active member in different community oriented organizations.
 She is a member of the American Immigration Lawyers Association and serves on the board of the Haitian Lawyers Association.